Elevation: 7,253 ft

 This peak is not in the book.
 Published June 2021

-Indian Mountain is a big whale-shaped peak located west of the main West Mountains crest.
-It sits on basalt based ridge inexplicably called mica ridge by the map makers.
-Because of its prominence it was chosen as fire lookout site in the 1920s.
-As you would expect, the views from the top, especially to the west, are endless.
+Indian Mountain is a big, whale-shaped peak located west of the main West Mountains Crest.
+It sits on basalt-based ridge inexplicably called Mica Ridge by the mapmakers.
+Because of its prominence, it was chosen as a fire lookout site in the 1920s.
+As you would expect, the views from the top (especially to the west) are endless.
 USGS Cold Spring Ridge

 Access and Route, Class 1

-The main FS roads used to reach the Indian Mountain Road, FSR-243, are frequently maintained but narrow with too many curves to count.
-This area sees periodic logging so alway check with the Payette NF to make sure the road is not closed for logging.
+The main Forest Service roads used to reach Indian Mountain Road/FSR-243 are frequently maintained but are narrow with too many curves to count.
+This area sees periodic logging so always check with the Payette National Forest to make sure that the road is not closed for logging.
 FSR-243 is signed at its junction with FSR-214.
 The sign gives the mileage to the lookout as 4.0 miles.
 It is actually 5.2 miles.
 FSR-243 is a good road for the first two miles but then deteriorates.
-At a minimum you will want a high clearance vehicle to drive clear to the top.
-Cattle are grazed on the peak and they sometimes make it all the way to the lookout.
+At a minimum, you will want a high-clearance vehicle to drive to the top.
+Cattle graze on the peak and they sometimes make it all the way to the lookout.